vnijenhuis/PeptideScanComparator/src/peptide/scan/collector/readme.md

 #         Parameters         #
 ##############################

+-uniprot    Requires a path to the uniprot mRNASeq data that contain sample fodlers.    (example: D:/LundRawAnalysis/Dataset/Uniprot/)
+-individual Requires a path to the individual mRNASeq data that contain sample fodlers.    (example: D:/LundRawAnalysis/Dataset/IndividualmRNASeq/)
--in         Requires a path to the mRNASeq dataset(s) that contain sample fodlers.  (example: D:/LundRawAnalysis/Dataset/CombinedmRNASeq/)
+-combined   Requires a path to the combined mRNASeq data that contain sample fodlers.    (example: D:/LundRawAnalysis/Dataset/CombinedmRNASeq/)
 -psm        Name of the peptide spectrum match csv file                                 (example: "DB search psm.csv" or DB_search_psm.csv).
                                                                                         Use Quotes if whitespaces are present in the file name.
--db         Path + name of a public database fasta file.                            (example: D:/Uniprot/uniprot-taxonomy.fasta)
--cdb        Path + name of the combined protein database.                           (example: D:/Fastas/COPD19/COPD19-database.fa)
--idb        Path to the individual protein database(s).                             (example: D:/Fastas/COPD19/Individuals/) -out        Path to write the output data to.
+-out        Path to write the output data to.
 -threads    Amount of threads to use for multi-threading.
 Default is 1 thread.          (example: 4) -target     Name of the target sample.
 This parameter is case sensitive.                (example: COPD) -control    Name of the control sample.
 This parameter is case sensitive.               (example: Control)

 ##############################
 #      Example command       #